gvwoods/gvwoods.github.io/About.md

 <img src="images/Bio.PNG" alt="Oops they didn't load" width="690" height="120">

+As a Customer Engineer at Microsoft, on a daily basis I train and assist Customers with their Data journey.
+I specialize in cloud technologies such as Azure Synapse, Power BI, Azure Data Factory and Azure SQL DB, along with the on-premises technologies SQL Server, Analysis Services and Reporting Services.
+I have trained 1000’s of professionals from a wide variety of industries such as Education, Government, Retail, Healthcare and Commercial in Microsoft Data technologies.

 I have been working (getting paid), in IT since the turn of the century, but I have been passionate about technology for as long as I can remember.

 Most of my career has been about Data, as an Oracle DBA, SQL Server DBA, Business Intelligence Architect/Developer, and many years ago a SAP Basis Admin.
 Currently, my interests are Business Intelligence, Big Data, AI and Cloud technology